EASYCARBON released after successful beta-testing

-EASYCARBON is a simplified tool for calculating GHG emissions in dairy farming developed by the BCTI and IDELE climate experts.
-This formula is currently being tested and will be available for all countries.
+For the time being, the application (simplified tool for calculating GHG emissions in dairy farming developed by the BCTI and IDELE climate experts) will be used only in IVEA project.

 Interview of Philippe AME at the Sommet de l'Elevage by Burcu Cetinkay,a journalist of AGRO TV (Turkey) but also car rally champion, snowboarder... and breeder!
 On the theme of small and medium-sized farms in third countries:

 On the occasion of the Sommet de l'Elevage, the BCTI received the Director General of the "Office de L'Elevage et des Pâturages" (OEP) as well as a delegation of directors from the Ministry of Agriculture of Tunisia.
 This visit, which had been anticipated for a long time, was an opportunity to sign the renewal of the framework agreement for cooperation between Idele and OEP.
 A first short-term challenge is already emerging: the design, with technical assistance from the BCTI, of a pilot for the implementation of a revisited animal identification and its associated information system.
 This phase follows the formulation study conducted by the BCTI, which has just been completed and which provides Tunisia with a complete and budgeted roadmap for the implementation of the national system.